pedroelbanquero/functional_information_conjecture/README.md

 - The minimum functional representation of any information is the reprsentation as a funcion composet by time and 3 conseecutive parameters of the dataset.

-The minimum entropy to encode information is :
+- The minimum entropy to encode information is :

 ### H (probnet n+..)

+- Entropy is not a valid mesure to define how encodeable is the information.

+- Any information can be represented as a function of :
+  - time
+  - 3 timspaces who contains the geometric / airthmetic information of the observable data

 ## Usage